rgreinho/rgreinho/content/post/project-management-guidelines.md

 ---
 These guidelines are a collection of concepts gathered from leading several projects in a work environment or with volunteers.

-They are mainly targeting volunteering project, but the ideas can be applicable to other situations as well.
+They are mainly targeting volunteering projects, but the ideas can be applicable to other situations as well.

 ## When you are thinking of starting